h2p2f/practicum-metrics/README.md

 - iter 22 - added the ability to process user configuration of the agent and server from a file in JSON format.
 When the agent and server are started with the ```-config``` or ```-c``` flag, the configuration from the file will be used.
 - iter 23 - connected processing of OS termination signals for correct termination of the agent and server.
 - --out of scope-- for debugging the server, the interfaces for working with the storage in the handlers are wrapped using ```gowrap```, a new template ```templates/gowrap/zap``` is written for the Uber logger
+- iter 24 - added connection restriction of the agent to the server based on the subnet in which the agent is located.
+- iter 25 - implemented the ability of the agent and server to work via gRPC.
+Interceptors for logging and connection restriction of the agent to the server based on the subnet in which the agent is located are written.
+Added tests for gRPC server.